CivicTechFredericton/mealplanner/README.md

  - MacOS [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)
  - Windows 10 *Home* [Docker Desktop for Windows 10 Home](https://docs.docker.com/docker-for-windows/install-windows-home/)
- - Windows 10 *Pro* or *Enterprise* [Docker Desktop for Windows 10](https://docs.docker.com/docker-for-windows/install/) It is recomended to perform the install and "getting started" steps for Docker Desktop before proceeding.
+ - Windows 10 *Pro* or *Enterprise* [Docker Desktop for Windows 10](https://docs.docker.com/docker-for-windows/install/)

+It is recomended to perform the install and "getting started" steps for Docker Desktop before proceeding.

 Now that Docker is available, set up the environment for the composed applications.
-In the main project folder, where the docker-compose.yaml file is, create a file named `.env` and add two variables to it.
-These are a databse passowrd and a token secret.
+In the main project folder, where the `docker-compose.yaml` file is, create a file named `.env` and add two variables to it.
+These are a databse password and a token secret.
 Both should be treated like passwords and should be reasonably unique and random.
 This is and example (please don't use these passwords, crete your own):
 ```
 POSTGRES_PASSWORD=databasepassword
 JWT_SECRET=signingsecret